 - The national park’s parking lot is medium-sized, so this limits in some way the number of people that can come in.
 If you enjoy a beach with few people, this is your best choice.

-- Close to the ranger station, there is plenty of shade, several picnic tables, and very simple but handy showers and toilets (no toilet paper, better bring some).
+- Close to the ranger station, there is plenty of shade, some picnic tables, and handy showers and toilets.

 - Due to its length, it is great for long walks.

 - The best time to visit is during low tide.
 The ocean draws back considerably during this time, so you get a wide and sandy beach where to walk, play in the sun or boogie board.
 IMPORTANT: during high tide, the sandy beach disappears completely.